AdobeDocs/release-notes.en/current.md

   * **Experience Manager Sites as a Cloud Service**

-    * GraphQL Endpoints - it is now possible to enable the Experience Manager GraphQL API for individual Experience Manager Sites configurations and to create custom GraphQL endpoints for those configurations by using a new GraphQL Console UI.
+    * **GraphQL Endpoints:** it is now possible to enable the Experience Manager GraphQL API for individual Experience Manager Sites configurations and to create custom GraphQL endpoints for those configurations by using a new GraphQL Console UI.
 The user interface also allows managing GraphQL endpoints.
-    * Content Models, enhanced Date&Time data type - it is now possible to configure the Date&Time date type to allow authoring only date, only time, or date and time information.
+    * **Content Models, enhanced Date&Time data type:** it is now possible to configure the Date&Time date type to allow authoring only date, only time, or date and time information.
-    * Content Models, enhanced Tags data type - it is now possible to configure the Tags data type to allow authoring single or multiple tags.
+    * **Content Models, enhanced Tags data type:** it is now possible to configure the Tags data type to allow authoring single or multiple tags.
-    * Content Models, new Tab Placeholder data type - the new Tab Placeholder data type lets you group data types into sections that are rendered under tabs in the content fragment editor.
+    * **Content Models, new Tab Placeholder data type:** the new Tab Placeholder data type lets you group data types into sections that are rendered under tabs in the content fragment editor.

   * **Experience Manager Assets as a Cloud Service**

-    * You can now verify content on a new [Preview tier](https://experienceleague-review.corp.adobe.com/docs/experience-manager-cloud-service/sites/authoring/fundamentals/previewing-content.html?lang=en) to simulate the final experience look and feel as you would on the Publish tier.
-This new functionality is enabled by the Experience Manager Sites Managed Publication wizard which is now allowing you to choose a publish destination between Publish or Preview.
-Experiences on Preview can then be accessed via a dedicated URL.
-After validation on Preview, content can be published from Author to Publish as usual.
-Enabling the Preview Service in Experience Manager as a Cloud Service environment is gradually rolling out in the next few weeks.
+    You can now verify content on a new [Preview tier](https://experienceleague-review.corp.adobe.com/docs/experience-manager-cloud-service/sites/authoring/fundamentals/previewing-content.html?lang=en) to simulate the final experience look and feel as you would on the Publish tier.
+This new functionality is enabled by the Experience Manager Sites Managed Publication wizard, which allows you to choose a publish destination between [!UICONTROL Publish] or [!UICONTROL Preview].
+Experiences on [!UICONTROL Preview] can then be accessed via a dedicated URL.
+After validation on [!UICONTROL Preview], content can be published from [!UICONTROL Author] to [!UICONTROL Publish] as usual.
+Enabling the [!UICONTROL Preview] Service in Experience Manager as a Cloud Service environment is gradually rolling out in the next few weeks.

   * **Experience Manager Assets as a Cloud Service**

-    What is new in the prerelease channel?
+    New features in the prerelease channel:

     * Metadata schemas can be applied directly to the folder properties.
-    * The Asset Bulk Ingestor tool lets you add metadata during a bulk ingestion.
+    * The [!UICONTROL Asset Bulk Ingestor] tool lets you add metadata during a bulk ingestion.
     * A user experience enhancement displays the number of assets present in a folder.
 For more than 1000 assets in a folder, Experience Manager Assets displays 1000+.

-    What is new in Dynamic Media?
+    New features in [!UICONTROL Dynamic Media]:

     * Smart Imaging Device Pixel Ratio (DPR) and network bandwidth optimization let you deliver best quality images efficiently, on devices with high-resolution displays, and constrained network bandwidth.
 See [smart imaging FAQs](https://experienceleague-review.corp.adobe.com/docs/experience-manager-cloud-service/assets/dynamicmedia/imaging-faq.html?lang=en).

-### **Community**
+### **AEM Community**

 * [One-Stop-Shop for all the Experience Manager Blogs](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/bd-p/adobe-experience-manager-discussions)

 * [Guidelines for submitting a new Experience Manager Idea](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/guidelines-for-submitting-a-new-experience-manager-aem-idea/td-p/382376)

-* [Adobe Summit 2021 Sneaks with Dan Levy](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/adobe-summit-2021-sneaks-with-dan-levy/td-p/405865) &ndash; Once a year, every Adobe employee, from engineers and data scientists to UX designers and product managers, has a chance to share innovative ideas to evolve the way brands interact with their customers.
+* [Adobe Summit 2021 Sneaks with Dan Levy](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/adobe-summit-2021-sneaks-with-dan-levy/td-p/405865): Once a year, every Adobe employee, from engineers and data scientists to UX designers and product managers, has a chance to share innovative ideas to evolve the way brands interact with their customers.
 Join us for Adobe Sneaks, where we share the top seven projects, tapping the latest technologies in areas like AI and low-code apps.

 ### Experience Manager release information